UCSD-ECEMAE-148/spring-2023-final-project-team-5/README.md

 We used the LD06 Lidar to implement obstacle avoidance within ROS2.
 The program logic is quite simple in that we are constantly scanning the 60 degrees in front of the robot.
 If an object is detected within our distace threshold, the robot will accordingly make a turn to avoid it.
 Our logic for selecting which direction to turn in is quite simple in that if the object is on the left side, we first turn right and otherwise we turn left.
 Both turning directions include a corrective turn to bring the robot back to the centerline of the track and continue lane following.

 ### Pedestrian Detection
+We used the DepthAI package to implement the pedestrian detection within ROS2.
+We took advantage of the Tiny YOLO neural network setup found within the examples.
+We filter through the detections to check strictly for a "person" with adjustable confidence levels.
+We found that a 60% confidence level worked pretty well for our project's use cases.
+Surprisingly, we found better results with real humans walking in front of the robot (it would detect their feet and be able to classify them as "person" objects).
+We were also able to successfully scan various printout images of people with high accuracy and success.
+The programming logic for the pedestrian detection is very simple in that if a "person" has been detected in the image passed through by the camera, the VESC throttles are set to 0, stopping the car, until the person has moved out of the field of view.

 ## Hardware